aalfiann/reslim-modules-crud_mod_adv/README.md

 - This module is require **reSlim** minimum version **1.16.0**.

 ### Description
-This **CrudModAdv** is based from [CrudMod](https://github.com/aalfiann/reSlim-modules-crud_mod) which is has many improved feature also this module was design for general, boilerplate or dynamic purpose, so you may have to make some modification for spesific requirement or different use of your project.
+This **CrudModAdv** is based from [CrudMod](https://github.com/aalfiann/reSlim-modules-crud_mod) which is has many improved feature also this module was designed for general, boilerplate or dynamic purpose, so you may have to make some modification for spesific requirement or different use of your project.